 Accountability in Addiction Treatment

-The road to recovery is one fraught with many perils and traps.
+Accountability in addiction is one of the most important steps in the recovery process.
+The road to recovery is fraught with many perils and traps.
 You could argue it’s the simplest path in the world, simply do not engage in that which you are addicted to.
 Of course, simple and easy are two very different things.
 It is for this reason that relapse is considered a part of recovery itself.
 While it’s never a good thing, many people do relapse and it’s important to remember that it’s not the end of the world.
 You’re not a “bad” person for relapsing.

 Battling addiction is a high stakes game of management.
 Understanding your relapse triggers, avoiding situations where you may be offered substances or tempted, as well as keeping yourself busy and healthy are all important factors to addiction recovery.
 Forgiveness is incredibly important when dealing with addiction—especially when the addiction is more psychological in nature.
 There is, however, another thing just as important as forgiveness—it’s accountability.